 It is notable that the GFX 50S offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
 In contrast, the 60D does not provide wifi capability.

 Both cameras feature a PC Sync terminal to control professional strobe lights, which will be appreciated by studio photographers.

-Both the 60D and the GFX 50S have been discontinued, but can regularly be found used on eBay.
+Both the 60D and the GFX 50S have been discontinued, but can regularly be found used on ebay.
 The 60D was replaced by the Canon 70D, while the GFX 50S was followed by the Fujifilm GFX 50S II.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon 60D Manual (free pdf) or the online Fujifilm GFX 50S Manual.
+Further information on the features and operation of the 60D and GFX 50S can be found, respectively, in the Canon 60D Manual (free pdf) or the online Fujifilm GFX 50S Manual.